 Sweet Italian Frying Peppers are stuffed with Italian sausage, spinach, breadcrumbs and Parmesan.
-An absolutely addicting stuffed pepper recipe that’s easy enough for a very special weeknight dinner.
+An absolutely addicting recipe for using Italian peppers.

 I love these peppers.
 Offering a sweet yet intense “pepper” flavor, something about them screams “It’s Amore”.

 Stuffed with a savory combination of Italian sausage, fresh spinach and parmesan cheese come together for this delightful version.
 One bite of these delicious Italian Stuffed Peppers and you’ll feel like you’re in Italy.

 Ingredients You’ll Need

 - Italian Frying Peppers: Can also be labeled as Cubanelle peppers.

 - Italian Sausage: Hot or sweet, your preference.